 - 2.12.a.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.12.b.
-At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: ^(Core)
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program.
+Additional administrative support must be provided based on the program size as follows: ^(Core)